The Story of Agecroft Hall Home to the Lords of the Manor of Prestwich

 As completed in the reign of Queen Elizabeth, before the London Company was organized or the first planters had set sail for Virginia, Agecroft Hall defied time and elements.
 The beetles bored through the wattle but they could not destroy the oak.
 After four centuries, the great tie-beam was as stout as ever it had been; the plaster was as hard.
 Agecroft might have stood for a thousand years on it's original site, cherished and well-tended, had not industrialisation swept the valley of the Irwell and most of Lancashire.
 Coal pits were opened all around Agecroft; railroad tracks cut across the manor and unwillingly curved to avoid the house itself (after a campaign initiated by a Mr. Buck who donated £5000).
 Mounds of debris rose to mark the walls; the sinking of an abandoned colliery made a dirty lake on the edge of the estate; the very walls of Agecroft by 1923 were endangered.
 Nothing remained for it but demolition or a decay no less humiliating.

-Now this looks like the courtyard (looking towards the Great Hall behind the bush and the old kitchen to the left)
+This photo looks like the courtyard (looking towards the Great Hall behind the bush and the old kitchen to the left)

 Another view of the East Wing- one window in the Hall bore the red and white roses of Lancashire and Yorkshire along with the letter HE and the date 1485 this would seem to be a mark of respect to the marriage of Henry VII and Elizabeth in that year.
+Richmond is a suitable place for the relocated hall, as Henry VII had previously taken the title of the Earl of Richmond.

 Legends of Agecroft Hall....